What's a “drive,” or “volume?”

 # Not all hardware devices have a UUID, though.
 In that case, run the following:

-# Install the `uuid` command:
+# Install the `uuid` command (for Debian/Ubuntu/Mint)--for other distributions,

 sudo apt install uuid